 If we ever work out how to get to a destination faster than light can and without the unpleasant time diliation side effects, it has to come from manipulating space rather than adding more speed.

-We might be able to warp space by using massive amounts of energy to contract the space in front of a spaceship and expand the space behind it.
+One method may be through warping space by using massive amounts of energy to contract the space in front of a spaceship and expand the space behind it.

-It’s like Keanu’s bus bundling up the road in front of it into a bunched up pile and driving over it at the 50 mph speed limit.
-This will let it travel across far more road, but without setting the bomb off.
+It’s like Keanu’s bus bundling up the road in front of it into a bunched up pile and driving over it, while keeping at the 50 mph limit.
+This will let the bus travel across far more road but without setting the bomb off.
 It might just work.

 A space civilisation may be possible after all.